Montreal Trudeau Airport Guide

 - Children's Area - Location: Airside, 2nd floor.

 - Child Care Rooms - Most restrooms in the terminal have adjacent nursing rooms, equipped with a sink, chair, changing table and, in many cases, a microwave oven.

 - Currency Exchange - There are foreign exchange offices located landside and airside in the airport.

-- Food / Dining - There are a few 24-food options at Montreal Airport:
+- Food & Drinks - There are a few 24-food options at Montreal Airport:

-»Landside: Brûlerie St-Denis • Subway • Tim Hortons
+»Landside: Burger King • Subway • Tim Hortons

 »Airside: Tim Hortons (Domestic Area, Gate 3)

 - Luggage Storage - A cloak room is available to store a wide range of items ranging in size from envelopes to bicycles.
 Location: Landside, Arrivals level.
 Hours: 4:00AM - 12:00AM.
 Luggage Rates: $5:00 (small) • $6.00 (medium) • $7.50 (large) • $8.50 (extra large) per day.
 It is mandatory that you present a copy of your passport and boarding pass or flight confirmation.